Books for raising confident girls

 Princess Smartypants is a very independent-minded princess who doesn’t stick to conventions.
 She neatly subverts traditional fairy tale plots by taking control and outwitting her princely suitors.
 When all is said and done, this is still a story about a pretty thin woman looking for her ideal man, but nevertheless a fun and empowering read.
 And if you like the first Princess Smartypants (by Babette Cole), there is a whole series to explore.

-Every little girl should be read this book!
+It’s a little bit harder to get hold of these days but every little girl should read this book!
 It’s funny, well-written, with great illustrations and a powerful message that princesses (aka women in general) can be resourceful and resilient and do not have to put up with rubbish from their princes!
 Choose the paperback version (not the board book) for the full story.
+The Paper Bag Princess is by Robert Munsch.

 If your daughter is struggling with friendships, you might want to try these Books for helping children manage friendship problems.
 Got an older daughter (7yrs+)?
 Then check out the Courageous Princess stories for sassy role models for older girls or these Best brave novels to inspire teenage girls.